-Keeping a diary helps keep your brain in top shape.
-Not only does it increase memory and comprehension, but it also increases working memory capacity, which may reflect better cognitive processing.
+Keeping a diary is an effective way to keep your brain in top shape.
+Not only does it boost memory and comprehension, but it also increases working memory capacity, which may reflect better cognitive processing.
 In short, when you keep a diary, you improve your emotional intelligence.
 That means acquiring the ability to name, elaborate, manage and control your emotions, as well as empathize with others.

-Expressive writing through journaling can be a powerful way to process stress, trauma, and different emotions.
-As you can see, not only are there several types of journaling, but you can also benefit from this activity in many ways.
+Expressive writing through journaling can be an incredibly powerful way to process stress, trauma, and different emotions.
+As you can see from this article, not only are there several types of journaling available but also many ways to benefit from this activity.